DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 - Wait until the player **gets further into the room** before spawning the enemies.
 - **Shrink the size** of the space the player is supposed to engage the enemies from to ensure the enemies detect the player
 - Use traps and environmental hazards to restrict the player within the desired area

+##### The Enemies Need to Pose a Significant Threat to the Player
+As of right now, the enemies are far too easy to defeat.
+This is mostly my fault since the enemy AI is only so complex.

+I can't really guarantee that the enemies will pose a significant threat to the player until we have more complex enemy AI, but there are some things you guys can do to help with this.

+- When constructing enemy waves, make sure that the enemies are placed in such a way that they can *attack the player from multiple (2, maybe 3) angles*.
+- Try to make it so that the player is *always engaging more than one enemy at a time*.
+The player should be forced to dodge and attack multiple enemies at once.
+	- To do this, try to place enemies close together or place their spawns within close proximity to each other and where you think the player will be
+- Try not to place the enemies too far from the player.
+Make sure the enemies are always trying to engage the player.

 #### Making the Levels More Visually Interesting
 - ;